bloomberg/memray/docs/sampling.rst

 In the following figure, you can see the probability of taking a sample for different sampling sizes, depending on the allocation size.
-We can see from the chart below that if we 16X our sampling rate from 32B to 512B we still have a 95% chance of sampling anything above 1.5KiB.
-If we 64X it to 2048B we still have an 80% chance to sample anything above 3.5KiB.
+We can see from the chart below that if raise our sample size by a factor of 16 from 32B to 512B we have a 95% chance of collecting at least 1 sample after allocating 1.5KiB.
+If we multiply it by a factor of 64 to 2048B we still have an 80% chance of collecting at least 1 sample after 3.5KiB are allocated.

 .. image:: _static/images/sampling_probability.png
     :align: center